-A tabular summary of STDC's compliance record at Manaia landfill for the year under review is set out in Table 13.
+A tabular summary of STDC's compliance record at Manaia landfill for the year under review is set out in Table 12.

-Table 13 Summary of performance for Manaia consent 3952-2
+Table 12 Summary of performance for Manaia consent 3952-2

-Purpose: To discharge leachate and stormwater from the closed Manaia landfill and from composting operations into the Waiokura Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-1. STDC shall adopt the best practicable option Programme management Mostly.
-Some minor issues 2.
+Pu op Purpose: To discharge leachate and stormwater from the closed Manaia landfill and from composting operations into the Waiokura Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. STDC shall adopt the best practicable option Programme management Yes 2.
 STDC shall prepare a site contingency plan Plan updated September 2019 Yes 3.
 Prepare a landfall management plan Plan updated September 2019 Yes 4.
 STDC shall notify the Council of changes to plans prior to changes Liaison with consent holder Yes 5.
 Monitor site, ground and surface water on and near the site Water sampling Yes 6.
 Install leachate and stormwater collection, treatment and discharge systems Inspections Yes 7.
 Limits on BOD and NH3 in the Waiokura Stream Water sampling Yes 8.
-Optional review provision re environmental effects No further provision for review prior to expiry N/A erall assessment of consent compliar s consent Good Ov erall assessment of administrative pe rformance in respect of this consent High
+Optional review provision re environmental effects No further provision for review prior to expiry N/A